 Asylum and Tanner Warehouse Wedding Photography in London

 Elsewhere, Nathan was patiently waiting in the atmospheric surroundings of Caroline Garden’s Chapel AKA Asylum.
-I’ve been lucky enough to work at Asylum five or six times now, and it never ceases to impress.
+I’ve been lucky enough to work at Asylum many times now, and it never ceases to impress.
 The groom didn’t have to wait long before Jade made her entrance.
-The civil ceremony paused briefly for a singalong, and with the legal stuff in the bag everyone headed outside for confetti and drinks.
+The civil ceremony paused briefly for a singalong, and with the legal stuff in the bag, everyone headed outside for confetti and drinks.
 After a little while everyone headed over to the Routemaster (which had been joined by a friend) for the journey back to SE1.

 Unbeknownst to me, and the bride, Tanner Warehouse had suffered an electrical fire the evening before and so the light was a little lower than normal!
 Laura from Holden Bespoke had made an heroic effort to keep the show on the road, with the aid of battery-powered fairy lights.
 After the wedding breakfast (cooked with the aid of a huge generator!) and the cheese-cutting, we were treated to speeches.
 Then it was time for dancing, with Gypsies of Bohemia performing modern classics in a Hot Club jazz style.
 They are highly recommended if you like a full dance floor.